sematic-ai/sematic/docs/cloud-runner.md

 ## `CloudRunner` usage

-In order to use `CloudRunner`, simply pass a top-level Sematic Function to its `run` method:
+In order to use `CloudRunner`, simply pass the future returned by a top-level Sematic Function to its `run` method:

 ```python
 CloudRunner().run(pipeline(...))